-Hugh O’Connor was given this barony by Sir John Perrot in 1584.
+Hugh O’Connor was given this little barony by Sir John Perrot in 1584.
 The O’Connor Dhunne family held it for many years until Cromwell sequestered it in 1651.
 After Callaugh’s son Hugh died without issue in 1662, the O’Connor lands and the barony fell into the hands of the Crown and was granted to John French by King Charles II in 1677.

 The French family owned the barony rights until 2003.
 After that, the ownership changed to another owner.
 Since the beginning of 2019, the barony rights belong to a family with Irish ancestors.
-The gift seems to have followed the ancestors which aligns with the old stories within the family.
+The gift seems to have followed the ancestors which align with the old stories within the family.
 Now, it seems that the gift has found its way home.

 St John's Church.
 Ballinasloe - YouTube